flare-foundation/governance-proposals/SIP/SIP_3.md

 If this proposal is accepted, the transfer of funds from the C-chain to the P-Chain will be allowed and staking on validators will be possible.

-### 2.4 Reset Rewards
+### 2.4 Rewarding

-To accommodate these changes, P-chain rewards are set to 0 and rewarding will initially be done manually via grants.
+P-chain rewards are set to 0 and rewarding will initially be done manually via grants.
 Shortly thereafter, the same rewarding mechanism as on the Flare C-chain will be implemented on the Songbird C-chain.

 ### 3. Link to Code Repository